JUDO AND JIUJITSU CLASSES IN SAN LEANDRO

 WHAT WE DO

-510 Judo provides high quality instruction in judo, Brazilian jiujitsu and wrestling in the city of San Leandro, serving all the surrounding bay area.
+510 Judo provides high quality instruction in judo and jujitsu in the city of San Leandro, serving all the surrounding bay area.
 We are located in the Estudillo Estates area of San Leandro, just off the 580 and less than two miles from the San Leandro BART station.
 We offer classes for both kids and adults.
 Judo is great for keeping in shape, self-defense and body awareness.
 It’s also incredibly fun.
 Come join us!

 Have fun